seqscope/NovaScope/docs/fulldoc/rules/sdgeAR_segment_ficture.md

-# Rule `sdgeAR_segment`:
+# Rule `sdgeAR_segment_ficture`:

 ## Purpose
-The `sdgeAR_segment` transforms transcript-indexed SGEs into hexagon-indexed SGEs by aggregating pixels into hexagonal grids, the size of which is determined by the user.
+The `sdgeAR_segment_ficture` transforms transcript-indexed SGEs into hexagon-indexed SGEs by aggregating pixels into hexagonal grids, the size of which is determined by the user.
+This hexagon-indexed SGEs will be in a TSV format that is compatible for FICTURE.

 ## Input Files